 There is one thing all seven philosophies above agree on: you need evidence to believe something.
 Empiricists and ratioanlists will disagree about whether you can include philosophical evidence, but they still agree you can't just believe whatever you want.
 Faith, on the other hand, says you can.

 Faith, celebrated in all cultures across our planet, is the idea that you don’t need evidence to believe something.
-That you are allowed to believe a claim based on feeling rather than reason.
-You can believe something simply because...you believe it's true.
+That you are allowed to believe a claim based on feeling.
+You can believe something simply because you believe it's true.

 We might refer to a person as a member of the Catholic Faith but this is an incorrect use of the word.
 A person is a member of the Catholic Religion.
-Faith is a noun describing a belief one has about one’s beliefs, not the beliefs themselves.
+Faith is describing an attitude one has about one’s beliefs, not the beliefs themselves.
 It is essentially a meta-belief.